ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

 ### Contracting data

-For this section, the contracting directory you want to visualize must be formatted in [OCDS](http://standard.open-contracting.org/latest/en/), the open contracting standard format.
+For this section, the set of contracts you want to visualize must be formatted in [OCDS](http://standard.open-contracting.org/latest/en/), the open contracting data standard.
 You can use the [Kingfisher](https://github.com/open-contracting/kingfisher) tool to save to a local drive the listing of some OCDS sources.
 For more information, you can check Kingfisher's [full documentation](https://ocdskingfisher.readthedocs.io/en/latest/).
 You can also check the [OCDS Publisher](https://www.open-contracting.org/why-open-contracting/worldwide/#/table) full directory, which is updated quarterly.

 OCDS standard is a model to publish and analyze contracting processes data.
 Data published under this standard is on [JSON](https://www.json.org/json-es.html) format and can appear in two ways: [release](http://standard.open-contracting.org/latest/en/schema/reference/) and [record](http://standard.open-contracting.org/latest/en/schema/records_reference/).
-Generally, OCDS data is published in contracting processes directories, known as packages.
-You can find [Release Packages](http://standard.open-contracting.org/latest/en/schema/release_package/) and [Record Packages](http://standard.open-contracting.org/latest/en/schema/record_package/) posted by governments of certain countries.
+Generally, OCDS data is published in sets of contracting processes, known as packages.
+You can find [Release Packages](http://standard.open-contracting.org/latest/en/schema/release_package/) and [Record Packages](http://standard.open-contracting.org/latest/en/schema/record_package/) published by governments of several countries.

 Data must be on a file named **contracts.json** and the file will be located in *assets/data/*.
 To upload the file to the GitHub repository:

 * Browse to the repository’s home page.
-* On the files directory, click on the *assets file*.
+* On the files list, click on the *assets* item.
-* On the next page, click on the file named *data*.
+* On the next page, click on the item named *data*.
-* Once into the folder, click on "Upload files", located in the file's directory on the right corner of the screen.
+* Once into the folder, click on "Upload files", located in the file's listing on the right corner of the screen.
 This will take you to another page.
 * Choose the file from your computer or drag it into the browser.
 If you can't see the button to upload files, you must log into GitHub with your username and password.

-The data file must have a directory of records, or contracting processes releases.
-If a file stored in an array has to be an only records or releases directory, you might need to manipulate the file content.
+The data file must have a set of contracting processes in either records or releases.
+To allow the file to only contain an _array_ records or releases, you might need to manipulate the file's contents.
 For this, we recommend the [ocdskit](https://github.com/open-contracting/ocdskit) and [jq](https://stedolan.github.io/jq/) tools.

 **Contracts.json file structure**

 Contracts.json file must keep to the structure of one of the following sort of data: [Release Package](http://standard.open-contracting.org/latest/en/schema/release_package/) or [Record Package](http://standard.open-contracting.org/latest/en/schema/record_package/).

-A **Release Package** is a Json object with a property called «releases», which contains an array directory, indicated by brackets [].
-Its elements are individual objects of a [release](http://standard.open-contracting.org/latest/en/schema/reference/) type, separated by commas (,).
+A **Release Package** is a JSON object with a property called «releases», which contains a a set of contracts in the form of an _array_, indicated by brackets [].
+It's elements are individual objects of a [release](http://standard.open-contracting.org/latest/en/schema/reference/) type, separated by commas (,).
 Each release type object corresponds to an individual contracting process.
 ```
 {
     "releases": [